jostylr/event-when/newREADME.md

 * 2 arguments, second null.
 Deletes association action.
 * 2, 3 arguments.
 Returns created handler that is now linked to action string.

 ---
+<a name="actions"></a>
+### actions(arr/bool/fun/reg/str filter, bool neg) --> obj

+This returns an object with keys of actions and values of their handlers.

+__arguments__

+* No argument or falsy first argument.
+Selects all actions for returning.
+* `filter` Anything of [filter](#filter) type.
+Selects all actions matching filter.
+* `neg` Negates the match semantics.

+__return__

+An object whose keys match the selection and values are the corresponding actions's value.
+If the value is an object, then that object is the same object and modifications on one will reflect on the other.

+---
 <a name="scope"></a>